etlbox/etlbox.website/doks_v1.6/content/docs/transformations/merge-join.md

 ### Join with comparison

 The `MergeJoin` transformation allows you to specify a match and comparison function that determines which records should be joined.
-This result of this function behaves similarly to a LEFT/RIGHT/FULL JOIN in SQL.
+Only if both record match in the comparison function, they are joined.
+Otherwise, one side will be replaced with a NULL.

 For optimal performance, the `MergeJoin` requires sorted input from both sides.
 The rows should be ordered based on the property that is being used for comparison.
 You can pass a `ComparisonFunc<TInput1, TInput2, int>` to the MergeJoin, which returns an integer value based on the comparison of the two input records.
 This comparison function is based {{<link-ext text="on the default comparison delegate" url="https://learn.microsoft.com/en-us/dotnet/api/system.comparison-1?view=net-7.0" >}}.

 - If the `ComparisonFunc` returns 0, both records match and are joined.
 The joined records are sent to the output.
 - If the `ComparisonFunc` returns a value less than 0, the record from the left input is considered to be in the correct sort order before the record from the right input - the left output is sent to the output together with a NULL value as a placeholder for the right side.
 - If the `ComparisonFunc` returns a value greater than 0, the record from the right input is considered to be in the correct sort order before the record from the left input - the right output is then sent to the output together with a NULL as a placeholder for the left side.

 Summarised, if the `ComparisonFunc` returns 0, both records are joined and send to the output.
 Otherwise, the MergeJoin will send the record from the right or left side to the output, together with NULL value for the non matching side.

 #### Join with comparison example

 Here an example how this would look like